lmbxmu/RBNN/readme.md

 To ensure the reproducibility, please refer to our training details provided in the links for our quantized models. \
 If it takes too much time to finish a total of 1,000 epochs on your platform, you can consider 400 epochs instead.
 It can feed back impressive performance as well, better than the compared methods in the paper.

-To verify our quantized model performance on CIFAR-10, please use the following command:
+To verify the performance of our quantized models on CIFAR-10, please use the following command:
 ```bash
 python -u main.py \
 --gpus 0 \